-9. Notes Payable
+9. Notes Pavable

-On October 26, 2017, in connection with an amendment to an existing lease, the Company issued a promissory note in the amount of \$1,442,009 to ARE, the landlord and also a related party (see Note 15).
-The note bears interest at the rate of 5% per annum and is due on December 31, 2018.
-However, if the Company has sufficient liquidity, as defined in the note, then the note, including accrued interest, will become due and payable at that time.
-If the Company does not have sufficient liquidity, which is defined as Company's cash, cash equivalents and liquid short-term investments of at least an investment grade are at least twenty times greater than the promissory note plus accrued interest, the Company has the right to repay the note on the due date in either cash or Preferred Shares of the Company.
-In March 2018, the Company repaid the note in full in cash.
-The Company recorded interest expense in the consolidated statement of operations and comprehensive loss in connection with the note in the amount of \$13,037 and \$17,386 for the year ended December 31, 2017 and for the three months ended March 31, 2018, respectively.
+On October 26, 2017, in connection with an amendment and termination of a lease, the Company issued a promissory note in the amount of \$1,442,009 to ARE, the landlord and also a related party (see Note 15).
+The note bears interest at the rate of 5% per annum and was due on December 31, 2018.
+However, if the Company had sufficient liquidity, as defined in the note, then the note, including accrued interest, would become due and payable at that time.
+In accordance with the sufficient liquidity provision, the Company repaid the note, plus accrued interest, in the amount of \$1,472,433 during the three-month period ended March 31, 2018.
+The Company recorded interest expense in the consolidated statements of operations and comprehensive loss in connection with the note in the amount of \$17,386 and \$13,037 for the years ended December 31, 2018 and 2017, respectively.